CORPORATE FLIGHT ATTENDANT

-The Corporate Flight Attendant, also called Executive or Personal Flight Attendant or Cabin Crew is providing not only safe transportation but also providing an exclusive concierge-level service experience to every owner and passenger.
+Also known as Executive, Personal Flight Attendant or Cabin Crew, the Corporate Flight Attendant is providing not only safe transportation but also providing an exclusive concierge-level service experience to every owner and passenger.
 The Executive Flight Attendant is expected to effectively wear many hats to achieve this concierge-level service experience with roles ranging from professional cabin attendant to personalized in-flight service provider.

 The Corporate Flight Attendant must engage in sound crew resource management and comply with all transportation authority regulations and company policies to ensure the comfort and safety of passengers throughout the flight segment.
 The Corporate Flight Attendant must consistently meet or exceed all performance requirements and he/she must be flexible with the flight environment encountering diverse passengers and such things as the transportation of family pets, children, and in-flight smoking by passengers.